-- The festival is spread out on the grassy areas of Conner Prairie so dress for the weather.
+- The festival is spread out on the grassy areas of Conner Prairie so dress accordingly.

-- The 1859 Balloon Voyage will be offered until 10 pm, weather permitting.
-Tickets for the Balloon are an additional cost of $17 for non-members and $13 for members.
+- The 1859 Balloon Voyage will be offered until 10:00 p.m., weather permitting.
+Tickets for the balloon ride are an additional cost of $18 for non-members and $14 for members.
+Youth balloon tickets are $10 for non-members and $9 for members.
 Consider checking out the balloon during your visit to Conner Prairie as the fall leaves and corn maze will make for a breathtaking view.

-- The hayride is ADA accessible, however you may want to discuss any questions or concerns with Guest Services in advance by calling (317) 776-6000.
+- The hayride is ADA accessible, however, you may want to discuss any questions or concerns with Conner Prairie Guest Services in advance by calling (317) 776-6000.

 The Headless Horseman Festival at Conner Prairie is an Indiana tradition for a reason.
 It’s one of the best fall festivals in town.
 Make sure you get your tickets early so you don’t miss out on this amazing experience.